industrialdev/wicket-wp-account-centre/README.md

 ### ACC Pages

-Inside Account Centre menu in WP, you can create multiple pages that will be available inside the ACC custom post type.
+Inside the Account Centre menu in WP, you can create multiple pages that will be available within the ACC custom post type.

 ACC will create the default pages for you and map them in ACC Options.
-You can change that mapping at any time.
+You can change this mapping at any time.

 ### ACC Blocks

 There are unique Wicket Blocks available for the Account Centre pages (or any WP page) that are used to manage and display user/MDP data.

-1. ACC Welcome Block: display the user's active memberships.
+1. ACC Welcome Block: displays the user's active memberships.
-2. ACC Additional Info: display the user's additional information fields.
+2. ACC Additional Info: displays the user's additional information fields.
-3. ACC Individual Profile: update the user's profile information.
+3. ACC Individual Profile: updates the user's profile information.
-4. ACC Organization Profile: update an organization profile owned by user.
+4. ACC Organization Profile: updates an organization profile owned by the user.
-5. ACC Callout Block Become a Member: prompt the user to obtain a membership.
+5. ACC Callout Block Become a Member: prompts the user to obtain a membership.
-6. ACC Invididual Profile: prompt the user to complete their profile information.
+6. ACC Individual Profile: prompts the user to complete their profile information.
-7. ACC Membership Renewal: prompt the user to renew their membership(s).
+7. ACC Membership Renewal: prompts the user to renew their membership(s).
-8. ACC Profile Picture Change: allow the user to update their profile picture.
+8. ACC Profile Picture Change: allows the user to update their profile picture.
-9. ACC Touchpoints MicroSpec: display a list of events (from MicroSpec) and their data.
+9. ACC Touchpoints MicroSpec: displays a list of events (from MicroSpec) and their data.
-10. ACC Touchpoints TEC: display a list of events (from The Events Calendar) and their data.
+10. ACC Touchpoints TEC: displays a list of events (from The Events Calendar) and their data.
-11. ACC Organization Management: display a list of organizations (from the Organization Management plugin) and their members.
-Allows to manage memberships.
+11. ACC Organization Management: displays a list of organizations (from the Organization Management plugin) and their members.
+Allows users to manage memberships.